 With the American presidential elections almost here and more than before, there’s one topic that will top headlines-student loan debt.
-The debt currently stands at more than $1.5 trillion, and without doubt, it will be among top issues of discussion by the contestants on the campaign trail.
+The debt currently stands at more than $1.5 trillion, and without a doubt, it will be among the top issues of the discussion by the contestants on the campaign trail.

 Studies show that over 40 million Americans owe student loans.
 And being that students make a considerable population of voters, the candidates will need to come up with bold policies and proposals that will appeal to this group of voters.
 The candidates know that they’ll have to stand out to the voters.

-Below are some of the reforms that you can anticipate in the coming days regarding the student loan debt.
+Below are some reforms you can anticipate in the coming days regarding the student loan debt.

-As we speak, there are several calls and proposals to subsidize or eliminate college tuition fees at public universities.
+There are several calls and proposals to subsidize or eliminate college tuition fees at public universities as we speak.

-House Democrats, for example, have already forwarded their proposal for the Aim Higher Act, which would in return increase grant-based federal help and avail federal financial incentives to the states so that it reduces tuition fees at the state institutions.
-There are particular states that so far have already implement debt-free college programs ahead of the others.
+House Democrats have already forwarded their proposal for the Aim Higher Act.
+This increases grant-based federal help and avails federal financial incentives to the states to reduce tuition fees at the state institutions in return.
+So far, particular states have already implemented debt-free college programs ahead of the others.
 One such state is New York who has proposed free tuition at state colleges targeting students who hail from lower-income families and commit to remaining in New York even after graduating.

 Addressing the recurring increase in student loan debt by advising students against debt-financed degrees will make an essential part of any student loan reform law.
-However, it’s a task for the legislators to ensure that they adequately address the $1.5 trillion, the student loan debt that is already in existence.
+However, it’s a task for the legislators to adequately address the $1.5 trillion student loan debt already in existence.

-The idea of helping borrowers hold the cost of repaying loans by the students would be a good program by the federal government that gives room for them to refinance their student loans.
-It should open a way for both federal loans and, potentially, private loans repayment at much lower interest rates.
+The idea of helping borrowers hold the cost of repaying loans by the students would be a good program by the federal government that allows them to refinance their student loans.
+It should open a way for both federal loans and, potentially, private loan repayment at much lower interest rates.

 A presidential candidate, Senator Elizabeth Warren, made this proposal back in 2014.
 However, it did not pass.

 Supporters of this policy say it will drastically reduce the costs involved in the repayment of students’ loans.
-Those against the system, however, feel that it would be much beneficial to higher-income earners compared to their opposite counterparts.
-The reason they (those against) give is that the student loans made to parents and students who have graduated do have higher rates of interest than the credits for the undergraduate student.
+However, those against the system feel that it would benefit higher-income earners than their opposite counterparts.
+They (those against) give that the student loans made to parents and students who have graduated have higher interest rates than the credits for the undergraduate student.

 Reduction in the interest rates is one way of lowering the cost of repaying the student loan.
-Alternatively, capping the amount of interest that can accrue on a student loan would do – say a percentage of the initial principal balance.
+Alternatively, capping the interest that can accrue on a student loan would say a percentage of the initial principal balance.

-It’s not a new thing for students who borrow a loan to wind up paying back their initial principal balances many times during repayment because of an interest that accrues in the course of schooling and other deferments and forbearances periods.
+It’s not a new thing for students who borrow a loan to wind up paying back their initial principal balances many times during repayment because of an interest that accrues in the course of schooling and other deferments and forbearance periods.
 Sometimes, because of income-driven repayment plans with relatively low monthly payments.
-Inserting a cap on interest accrual would see a decrease in runaway balance, as it will provide borrowers with ample time to complete the repayments of the loans.
+Inserting a cap on interest accrual would decrease the runaway balance, providing borrowers with time to complete the loans’ repayments.

-Most people do not believe that reforms on the student loan interest and repayment would not adequately address the crisis of student debt.
+Most people do not believe that student loan interest and repayment reforms would not adequately address the student debt crisis.
 At the time of this article, some more robust ideas like the cancellation of loan debts by the student stimulate the economy are evident.
 They are fast coming into the picture in the mainstream political discussion.

 While it would be like a “dream” to think of a possibility of wiping out $1.5 trillion in student loan debt, we could see a shoring up or increase in the number of student loan forgiveness programs.

-There are calls all over for reforms that will reinstate the ability of those who borrow to discharge their debt in bankruptcy, like any other case of consumer debt.
+There are calls for reforms to reinstate those who borrow to discharge their debt in bankruptcy, like any other consumer debt case.

-Skeptics, however, worry that if such reform were enforced, the student with debts and even the recently graduated would flock courts that handle bankruptcy cases with petitions to discharge their loans.
-The advocates have a perception that bankruptcy comes with hosts of negative consequences – among them, social discrimination and deep-rooted credit damage – that is likely to dissuade a lot of people from going the bankruptcy route immediately.
+However, some worry that for such reforms.
+Students with debts and even the recently graduated would flock to courts that handle bankruptcy cases with petitions to discharge their loans.
+The advocates believe that bankruptcy comes with hosts of negative consequences like social discrimination and deep-rooted credit damage.
+This is likely to dissuade many people from going the bankruptcy route immediately.